akhenakh/narun/README.md

     Content-Length: 101
   ```
 - rename narun delete-app to narun app delete/list/deploy

 ## Ideas
+- testsuite end to end, deploy (use APE to build a multiplatform test bin? https://justine.lol/ape.html), or just a bash script
+- configure the object store based on the number of replicas (need a config.yaml for node-runner?)
 - narun ui run a web server to interact with the cluster
 - the gw to wait for a consumer to join on a a request, useful for scale to zero
 - [X] routing to grpc